 - Chelsea Quinn Yarbro's Count Saint-Germain is incredibly rich, largely because he learned the alchemical secrets of how to make gold and jewels on demand.
 Over the course of his long existence, he's also found that rich foreigners make easy targets for greedy governments and thieves, and has learned the wisdom of keeping investments in different locations and under different names.
 He used shell companies centuries ago, but has using them more and more often recently, along with using attorneys and blind trusts.

 - The Extinction Parade by Max Brooks features rich, aristocratic vampires battling a Zombie Apocalypse to save their food source.
 Brooks has stated that he sees vampires as the personification of privilege and aristocracy, and used this as a metaphor for the reactions of the world (particularly the comfortable developed world) to crises like Global Warming and resource shortages; in other words, World War Z with vampires in place of the United States.

 Live Action TV

-- In Vampire The Masquerade and Vampire: the Requiem, this can be played straight or averted depending entirely on how many dots in the "Resources" merit a vampire has.
+- In Vampire: The Masquerade and Vampire: the Requiem, this can be played straight or averted depending entirely on how many dots in the "Resources" merit a vampire has.
 Stereotypically, vampires tend to get richer with age and certain clans are more liable to collect wealth and earthly goods than others.
 Some clans, like the Ventrue, tend to Embrace people who were already rich while still alive and will put their neonates through a financial Training from Hell called "the agoge."
 Other clans, like Gangrel and Nosferatu, tend (or may even prefer) to live in destitution.
-The flavor description of the Finance skill in Vampire The Masquerade has an elder Ventrue informing a neonate that money does not come with becoming a vampire.
-The elder offers to demonstrate his financial acumen by playing the stock market.

 - Night Life: Vampyres and other Kin in the RPG have to work and/or steal to get money, in keeping with the grungy motif of the game.